-3. Communicate, communicate, communicate: Did we mention communicate?
+4. Communicate, communicate, communicate: Did we mention communicate?
 An employee should always know how they’re performing without having to wait for an annual formal performance evaluation.
 You should be providing informal feedback consistently, with more formal conversations as needed.
 The positive informal feedback might be as simple as acknowledging a job well done on a specific task or thanking an employee for going above and beyond.
 There will also be a need to provide constructive feedback from time-to-time.
 Sometimes this will include a formal write-up and other times it might be an email or conversation about a performance issue.
 Regardless of the format, you must be clear on the issue, provide actionable ways to improve, a timeline for improvement, and unambiguous consequences if expectations are not met.
 Read more about effective communication in childcare here.

 a) a discussion - a two-way conversation about the employee’s performance

 b) a reflection of the goals that were achieved and ones that were missed, coaching

 c) coaching of the employee in the areas identified for improvement

 d) clear next steps agreed upon by you and the employee